European Arrest Warrant: Trials in absentia

+The 2009 Framework Decision should have been implemented by member states by 28 March 2011.

+However, even after the amendment, there are still significant issues with the application of Art.
+4a(1).
+InAbsentiEAW research project has shown that there are significant differences between Member States in the execution as well as issuing of the EAW.
+The report has analyzed the judicial cooperation between several Member States and has concluded that issues with the application of Art.
+4a(1) can cause delays, and extra costs, necessitating executing authorities to request supplementary information or even unjustified refusals to execute the EAW.
+Such issues meddle with the idea of a high level of mutual trust between judicial authorities and hinder the objectives of the EAW.

 Human rights

 Article 3 of the Framework Decision which lists grounds upon which executing states must refuse to surrender a requested person does not expressly include any ground for refusing the surrender of a requested person if that surrender would infringe a person's human rights.
 However recitals (12) and (13) of the preamble and Article 1(3) do refer to human rights:

 In 2006, 20 of the then 25 member states included text which was based on at least one of these provisions or which explicitly referred to the European Convention on Human Rights, in their domestic implementing legislation.
 The others took the view that the rights exist independently from the Framework Decision.

 Fair Trials International (FTI), the London-based human rights non-governmental organisation, claims to have highlighted a number of cases which demonstrate that the European Arrest Warrant system is causing serious injustice and jeopardising the right to a fair trial.
 In particular, FTI allege that: